jwds1978/jwds1978.github.io/_posts/2017-06-20-belgian-troops-shot-a-terrorist-during-a-failed-attack-on-a-brussels-train-station.md

 <p>
   Prosecutor, Van Der Sypt, said:
   <blockquote>
-    At about 08:30 PM there was an explosion in the Central Station, relatively small in size.<br />
+    At about 08:30 <abbr title="Post Meridiem">PM</abbr> there was an explosion in the Central Station, relatively small in size.<br />
     &nbsp;<br />
     The suspected perpetrator was neutralized by the soldiers present.&nbsp; We cannot confirm if the man is still alive or dead.&nbsp; There were no further victims.&nbsp; We consider this a terrorist attack.